pgvector/pgvector-node/README.md

 ## MikroORM

-Note: This is currently unreleased
+Note: This is currently experimental and unreleased

 Enable the extension